anthobarbarich/pc2020/content/covid-19-update.md

 Of course the accommodations you purchased will be valid for next year, you don’t need to do anything about it.

 If you’re not sure you’ll need the same accommodation next year you can request a voucher and use it to shop on our webshop next year!
-The system to request vouchers is in the making by our partner Paylogic, more info on this in the coming weeks.
+You can access the system to request your voucher [here](https://consumer.paylogic.nl/request-order-access/).

 **I’m a Paradise City Ambassador (Verve) and want to know what will happen with my rewards?**